Become a Ham

-When you’re ready to take the FCC License Exam to get your Amateur Radio license, GEARS can help.
-GEARS is one of only fourteen amateur radio clubs in the USA directly authorized by the FCC to administer the license exams.
-If you’re not sure you’re ready, try a free online practice test (links above).
+When you’re ready to take the FCC License Exam, GEARS can administer the license exams and is one of only fourteen amateur radio clubs in the USA directly authorized by the FCC.
+If you’re not sure you’re ready, try a free online practice test, links above.

 The Question Pools.

 The question pool for each new license level changes every four years.
 Be sure to study from the correct ARRL study guide and question pool.

 Question Pool Longevity

 Technician: July 1st 2022 to June 30th 2026